 We are only going to cover the Price Fear here.
 There are several others, but we will cover those in other sections of your Sell My House FSBO course.

 Wow!
 That sure eliminates that problem.
 Check that doubt off!
-They can't argue with a professional can they?
+They can't argue with a professional's opinion can they?

 Now here is the BIG bonuses!

-NOTE: A question to ask your appraisal before you hire him or her is; “What banks and or lending institutions, recognize your appraisal for mortgage lending purposes?”.
+NOTE: A question to ask your appraisal before you hire one is; “What banks and or lending institutions, recognize your appraisal for mortgage lending purposes?”.
 If all or most you should be a happy camper.

 When you receive your house appraisal you will want to look at over before you display it for your potential buyers.